-8th grade students are eligible to take this course for credit as an accelerated option with Science teacher recommendation.
-An 85+ average must be maintained to remain in this course.
+\8th grade students are eligible to take this course for credit as an accelerated option with Science teacher recommendation.
 Students must complete 1,200 minutes of lab experience and have satisfactory written lab reports on file for admission to the Regents examination.